darrellodonnell/sovrin-controlled-docs/EAC/sovrin-ledger-fee-schedule.md

 * Sovrin Steward Agreement v2:

-Practice:An actionable process that fits a stated Sovrin Policy
+Practice: An actionable process that fits a stated Sovrin Policy.
 Procedure: A component of action steps that fits a stated practice.